Dick Thornett was inducted into the Sport Australia Hall of Fame in 1999 as an Athlete Member for his contribution to multiple sports.

-One of the select band of Australian triple internationals, Dick represented his country at rugby union and rugby league.
+Thornett was one of the select band of Australian triple internationals and represented his country at the highest level in rugby union and rugby league.

-A member of one of Australia’s outstanding football families, Dick, Ken, and John never managed to all play together.
+Although they were all members of one of Australia’s outstanding football families, brothers Dick, Ken, and John Thornett never managed to all play together.
 Dick played eleven rugby union Tests with his brother John against New Zealand, South Africa, Fiji and France in 1961/62, before switching to rugby league in 1963.

 He joined his other brother Ken at Parramatta as a front-rower, going on to play 168 games for the club.
-He make his Kangaroo debut in 1963 against South Africa and went on to play 14 Test matches for Australia, against Great Britain, France and New Zealand including the triumphant tour with the Kangaroos to Great Britain and France in 1963/64.
+He make his Kangaroo debut in 1963 against South Africa and played 14 Test matches for Australia, against Great Britain, France and New Zealand including the triumphant tour with the Kangaroos to Great Britain and France in 1963/64.

-Dick, at 104 kilograms, was a feared runner with the ball and was renowned for his strength in rucking and mauling.
+Thornett, at 104kgs, was a feared runner with the ball and was renowned for his strength in rucking and mauling.
 He was always an extremely mobile forward, a clever ball handler, and prodigious punt kicker.